EvidentSecurity/esp-sdk-ruby/docs/UsersApi.md

 opts = {
   include: "include_example", # String | Related objects that can be included in the response:  organization, sub_organizations, teams, role See Including Objects for more information.
+  access_level: "access_level_example", # String | The level of access this user has.
+Team access has access to items belonging only to that team.
+Sub Organization access has access to items belonging only to all teams under that sub organization.
+Organization access has access to all sub organizations and teams under that organization.
+Valid values are organization_level, sub_organization_level, team_level
   disable_daily_emails: true, # BOOLEAN | Specifies whether the daily emails should be turned off or not
   phone: "phone_example", # String | The phone number of the user
   role_id: 56, # Integer | The ID of the role of the user.
 Only a manager can set or modify the role id.